-All new highlights at a glance:
+All the new highlights at a glance:

 Highest wearing comfort through proven cuts: The cut design has been further optimized to offer even more safety.
 Additionally, the neck openings have been adjusted to prevent the child from slipping inside the Sleeping Bag.
 All Sterntaler Sleeping Bags are made from soft fabrics such as muslin, cotton jersey, or a cotton blend fabric.